 This is a personal website which started as a hobby and has now become a full time occupation.
 I'm not a company or corporation or travel agency, just an individual with knowledge that other travellers may find useful.
-The information on this site is provided free of charge, to give you a reasonable idea of train times, fares, and how to buy tickets - hopefully enough to know what's available, plan a trip and contact a booking agency.
+The information on this site is provided free of charge, to give you a reasonable idea of train times, fares, and how to buy tickets - hopefully enough to know what's available, plan a trip and use a booking website or contact a booking agency.
 I do my best to keep the site updated, but it's simply impossible for one person to keep every time & fare up to date 100% of the time.
-Fares are particularly difficult, as I do not generally have access to the fares manuals or reservation systems, only the same internet resources that are available to anyone.
+Fares are particularly difficult, as I don't generally have access to fares manuals or reservation systems, just the same internet resources available to anyone else.
 And operators don't tell me when they put their prices up, I have to spot that they've done so, unless a seat61 user helps me by spotting it first!

 I try to respect people's privacy, just as I hope other people and organisations respect mine when I browse the internet.

 If you send me an email I will not disclose your details or email address (let alone sell them) to any marketing companies or spammers.
 Nor do I send out any adverts or mailing shots myself, so you won't get any spam from me.
 Like any private individual, I will naturally store the emails on my own PC and backup drives.

 If you send me an email about a travel problem with a particular train, ferry, agency or organisation, if I think it is appropriate and you haven't asked me not to, I may share this with my contacts in the relevant train, ferry or ticketing companies to see if they can help you, or at least make them aware of the problem.